-is globally promoted by different international organisations such as United Nations (UN) agencies Intergovernmental (e.g. Oceanographic Commission (IOC) of UNESCO) and environmental NGOs (e.g. The Nature Conservancy) use marine sustainably, develop effective solutions to ocean issues, and plan for the future (TNC, 2019).
-IOC-UNESCO, together with the Directorate General for Maritime Affairs and Fisheries of the European Commission (DG MARE), jointly adopted a Roadmap to accelerate Maritime/Marine Spatial Planning processes worldwide2 as a way to support the implementation of the Agenda 2030 for Sustainable Development, and particularly the Sustainable Development Goal (SDG) 14, devoted to the conservation and sustainable use of the oceans and marine resources.
+MSP is globally promoted by different international organisations such as United Nations (UN) agencies (e.g. Intergovernmental Oceanographic Commission (IOC) of UNESCO) and environmental NGOs (e.g. The Nature Conservancy) to use marine resources sustainably, develop effective solutions to ocean issues, and plan for the future (TNC, 2019).
+IOC-UNESCO, together with the Directorate General for Maritime Affairs and Fisheries of the European Commission (DG MARE), jointly adopted a Roadmap to accelerate Maritime/Marine Spatial Planning processes worldwide2 as a way to support the implementation of the Agenda 2030 for Sustainable Development, and particularly the Sustainable Development Goal (SDG) 14, devoted to the conservation and sustainably use of the oceans and marine resources.